Skip to main content

 IBC Protocol - a trust-minimized standard for cross-ecosystem communication

 The IBC protocol is an open-source and permissionless protocol designed to facilitate the authentication and transport of data, including message passing, tokens, NFTs, and more, between two networks and the applications within them.
 IBC is adaptable and can be implemented across different blockchains, networks, or state machines.
-Its requirements are not restrictive in terms of the type of consensus algorithm, allowing it to connect various types of blockchains, such as those based on Cosmos typically powered by Tendermint/CometBFT, Ethereum-like networks, and Solana as well.
+In pursuit of its core mission, significant strides have been made in extending IBC implementations via Picasso, to facilitate decentralized and non-custodial cross-chain transactions.

 info

 Introduced in 2019, IBC was integrated into the Cosmos SDK in 2021.
 Presently, over 107 chains are interconnected, with IBC facilitating a volume of more than 5 billion USD as of December 2023, and over 5 million token transfers between IBC-connected chains.
-These statistics underscore IBC's resilience over time and its ability to adapt and evolve its protocol to meet the needs of users and application chains.
+These statistics underscore IBC's resilience over time and its ability to evolve its protocol to meet the needs of users and app-chains.
 Its widespread adoption and continued relevance within the Cosmos ecosystem have also garnered attention in the broader crypto community.

-• typically used by Proof of Stake (PoS) blockchains which provide a high level of security, reducing the need to trust a single entity or centralized authority
+• typically used by Proof-of-Stake (PoS) blockchains which provide a high level of security, reducing the need to trust a single entity or centralized authority

-• utilising on-chain verification of transactions and messages.
+• utilizing on-chain verification of transactions and messages.
 This means that the counterparty chain can independently validate the correctness of incoming messages and transactions using its own consensus rules, eliminating the need to trust external sources

 • able to upgrade the state of a chain through sending finality proofs, other types of transactions and packets that can be verified